Department of Sanitation

 - Mail / Magazines / Catalogs

-For good, reusable items, please bring them to the City of Conway Landfill for inclusion in our ReUse Center.
+For reusable items still in good condition, drop them off at the City of Conway Landfill for inclusion in our ReUse Center!

 We accept glass, but with the following restrictions:

 Glass recycling bins are available to you at no cost.
 Glass CANNOT be placed in your recycling carts.
 Rinsed glass containers of all colors are accepted.
 Glass containers with labels and lids are acceptable.

 Light bulbs of any type are NOT accepted in the glass recycling program.